pranigopu/mastersProject/NOTES/generative-models-for-discrete-data/beta-binomial-model.md

 - **Posterior**: Probability of a certain hypothesis being true having observed certain data

 # Introduction
-Here, we have a multidimensional hypothesis space with continuous values, i.e. hypothesis space $H \subseteq \mathbb{R}^k$, i.e. each hypothesis is a tuple of $k$ real-valued parameters.
+In many applications we have a multidimensional hypothesis space with continuous values, i.e. hypothesis space $H \subseteq \mathbb{R}^k$, i.e. each hypothesis is a tuple of $k$ real-valued parameters.
+This is because each hypothesis represents a particular set of probability distributions for the likelihood and prior out of a family of probability distributions.
+Here, the mathematics is naturally more complex, since we must use integration instead of summation to get the posterior predictive distribution with respect to all the hypotheses.

+In beta-binomial models in particular, we take the likelihood as distributed by a binomial distributions and the prior as distributed by a beta distribution.
+It is a useful model for the following reasons: (1) A prior distributed by a beta distribution is a conjugate prior to a likelihood distributed by a binomial distribution, which means the posterior can be obtained analytically as a beta distribution too.
+(2) It forms the basis for naive Bayes classifiers and Markov models.
+(3) It is an easy example to chew on and thereby grasp the broader concepts.

-# Components of Bayesian inference w.r.t. concept learning
+# Components of Bayesian inference w.r.t. beta-binomial model
 ## Defining likelihood
 KEY INTUITION: Avoid suspicious coincidences.